Permit Badge and Identification

 "SIR, keep your HANDS OUT!"

-"Don't make me shoot you." (put the burden on them)
+"Don't make me defend myself, PLEASE!" (put the burden on them)

 "Somebody call the POLICE!" (even if you have a cell phone and call yourself)